 Revenue and Product Management

-Delve into the core concepts of revenue management analytics and their applications.
-By understanding the transformational power of disruptive technologies, you will explore digital strategies for product management and improve customer engagement.
+Delve into the core concepts of AI-powered revenue strategy and analytics to design revenue models and products that “sizzle.”
+By understanding the transformational power of disruptive technologies, you will develop digital strategies for product management and enhance customer engagement.

 Estimation Challenges in Revenue Management